irdest/irdest/docs/developer/src/technical/irdest-core/ipc/index.md

 Additionally there are more interfaces that are documented in this chapter.
-Furthermore, if you think that there's a benefit in building a new IPC interface for libqaul, get in touch!
+Furthermore, if you think that there's a benefit in building a new IPC interface for irdest-core, get in touch!
 We're very curious.

-[http]: docs.qaul.org/http-api/
+[http]: docs.irde.st/http-api/